 Every bed needs a bedside table, or even better if you have space, two of them.
-That doesn’t mean those tables have to match; they don't even technically need to be tables.
+That doesn’t mean those tables have to match; they don't even technically need to be a table.
 There are many items that repurpose beautifully as nightstands.
 But a grown-up bedroom has some sort of furnishing next to the bed that not only visually anchors the mattress in the room, but also provides a surface to hold a lamp, reading materials, glasses, a cup of tea, or a box of Kleenex.
 If the room layout is suitable and the bed is large enough, place a table or similar piece on each side of the bed.

 If the only source of light in your bedroom is a small ceiling fixture, your room isn’t a truly grown-up space.
-Just as every bedroom needs a bedside table, every bedside table needs a bedside lamp, or a lighting sconce affixed to the wall over that bedside table.
+Just as every bedroom needs a bedside table, every bedside table needs a bedside lamp, or lighting sconce affixed to the wall over that bedside table.
 Ideally, a small bedroom should have at LEAST two sources of light, and a larger bedroom should have a minimum of three light sources, with one of those light sources located right next to the bed.

 Artwork on the Walls

 Are your bedroom walls bare and bleak?
 Empty walls make a room look sterile and temporary.
 Your bedroom is your home, so give it your personal stamp with a piece of large artwork over the headboard or over the dresser, and a few smaller pieces to balance the space.
 Your artwork can include paintings, prints, enlarged photographs, framed maps or botanical prints, quilts or other textile artwork, or architectural trim—the choice is up to you.

 After sleep, your bedroom’s next-most important function is as a dressing room, and every dressing room needs a full-length mirror that allows you to see your outfit from head to toe.
 Whether it’s on the back of your bedroom door, inside your closet or mounted to your closet door, add a full-length mirror to your master bedroom.